WRDSTech/documentations/10x Graph Web App Design Doc.md

 * **Scalability** : The service should be scalable to handle increasing data volume and request load.
 Key scalability metrics include:

   * **Load Scalability** : The service should auto scale when handling large amount of requests
-    * How to achieve this: [use K8s autoscaler ](https://www.kubecost.com/kubernetes-autoscaling/kubernetes-cluster-autoscaler/)or [use multiple workers](https://fastapi.tiangolo.com/deployment/server-workers/) with load balancer such as nginx
+    * How to achieve this: [use K8s autoscaler ](https://www.kubecost.com/kubernetes-autoscaling/kubernetes-cluster-autoscaler/)
 * **Availability:**  The service should be highly available to ensure uninterrupted service to users.
 Key availability metrics include:

   * **Failover** : In case of a system failure, the service should be able to automatically failover to a backup system within minutes.
-    * How to achieve this:[ Liveness Probe](https://blog.csdn.net/dkfajsldfsdfsd/article/details/81086633) or [use systemctl](https://ma.ttias.be/auto-restart-crashed-service-systemd/) （simpler）
+    * How to achieve this:[ Liveness Probe](https://blog.csdn.net/dkfajsldfsdfsd/article/details/81086633)

 ## Web API